jaymcgavren/jaymcgavren.github.io/_posts/2024-04-14_coping_with_macos_sonoma.markdown

 * Steam

 Consider adding:

 * Slate or other window manager

 ## Set Up Apps

-Hopefully your boostrap script installed all the apps you need.
+Hopefully your bootstrap script installed all the apps you need.
 If not, install them now.

 ### Log In to Services